Document Type | Modernised |

 Lady.

-Unto your words most comely, Lord, myself submit do I,
+Unto your words most comely, Lord, myself submit do I:

 To trace with you in field so green, I mean not to deny.

-Maid. (here trace up and down playing)
+Maid. (here [she] traces up and down playing)

 And I your waiting maid at hand, with diligence will be,